pikaro/pocket-asi/README.md

 provide a GGUF model path.
 CodeQwen 1.5 seems to work fairly well.

 ## Configuration

-The model can configure all of its own generation parameters, its primary goal, and the system prompt and instructions.
-When it deletes these settings, defaults will be used.

 All model parameters of `llama-cpp-python` and the defaults for generation are exposed as env variables and can be configured in `.env`.
 Prefix the variable